ildar-shaimordanov/my-scripts/unsorted/perl-like-data/README.md

 ## Safety over simplicity

-Data blocks are defined stricter:
+Data blocks are defined stricter (so no attempts to execute anything from data block):

 ```
 <beginning of string> goto <space> :EOF <space> & <space> :<digits, latin letters, underscore> <end of string>